gclssvglx/ai-for-ruby-devs/slides/views/speaker-notes.md

 Essentially, a token is a numerical representaion of words or characters.
 You get roughly 4 characters per token, or 3/4 of a word.
 So, 100 tokens is about 75 words.

 And because we're asking the model to give us an answer based on the content we supply - we have to supply that content - which means tokens.
 So, the more context we send the more acurate the answer will be, but also the more expensive it will be in terms of tokens.

-## Slide 15

-Thanks!

-Any questions…?

-## Examples:

-Step 1/2

-- Who is GDS?
-- Tell me a joke
-- How tall am I?
-- Who wrote Beethoven's ninth symphony?

-Step 3

-- How should I document architectural decisions?
-- How should I name software products?
-- Which programming language should I choose?
-- Which licence should I use?